infobloxopen/terraform-provider-infoblox/docs/data-sources/infoblox_txt_record.md

 The following list describes the parameters you must define in an `infoblox_txt_record` data source block:

-* `dns_view`: optional, specifies the DNS view in which the reverse mapping zone exists.
+* `dns_view`: optional, specifies the DNS view which the record's zone belongs to.
 If a value is not specified, the name `default` is used as the DNS view.
-* `fqdn`: required, required, specifies the fully qualified domain name which a mail exchange host is assigned to.
-Example: `big-big-company.com`
+* `fqdn`: required, specifies the fully qualified domain name which a textual value is assigned to.
+Exmample: `big-big-company.com`

 ### Example of the TXT-record Data Source Block